 Contact us to learn more about how Alexander Group can provide a “wellness solution” for designing and managing your sales compensation program.

 Arshad Carim is a principal in the San Francisco office, with over 24 years of business and consulting experience.
 Arshad leads the firm’s health care efforts in the Western region.
 He also leads consulting engagements and teams, manages key account relationships, drives business development activities and supports talent development.
-With experience across multiple industries including life sciences, medical device, high technology, and general B2B, Arshad leverages his cross-industry depth to create and implement high-impact solutions.
+With experience across multiple industries including life sciences, health insurance, medical device, high technology, and general B2B, Arshad leverages his cross-industry depth to create and implement high-impact solutions.